Wenchang chicken: Hainanese chicken rice

-During the 19th and 20th century, a significant amount of Hainanese decided to move south – which was then widely known as Nanyang (南洋).
+During the 19th and 20th century, a significant amount of Hainanese decided to move south into the region which was then widely known as Nanyang (南洋).
 Many also brought along their culinary expertise, creating numerous dishes that are a fusion of both their cuisine back in Hainan along with local ingredients available, or inventing a new dish entirely.

 In the context of Wenchang chicken, it is the originator of the dish Hainanese chicken rice and "one of the most beloved culinary exports of Southeast Asia".

 The dish came into fruition in the 1920s, by a Hainanese chef named Wang Yiyuan who was living in Singapore.
 It then started to gain popularity in the mid 20th century by a chef named Moh Lee Twee, a Singaporean of Hainanese descent, whose Swee Kee Chicken Rice Restaurant operated at Middle Road for five decades.